khoitnm/practice-spring-grpc/README.md

+> If you find there are something which could be improved, please create a Merge Request.
+> Thank you so much!

 # I. Introduction

 You can import the whole project with all modules into your IDE, or you can import some modules separately.